 Figure 5. boxplots of users` personality trait raw scores and percentiles per project

-When choosing the one measurement to use among these two, raw scores were opted within the research, based on the following advantages:

-IBM uses sample population for normalizing the scores, that may not be applicable and proportionate to the developers`.
-On the contrary, raw scores can be normalized using the results of the users of inputted dataset, resulting in the relatively more or less open/conscientious/extravert/agreeable/neurotic scores that is comparable within the given dataset.
+Raw scores are used in this study since IBM uses a sample population for normalizing the scores, which may not be representative to a population of developers.

-Results of raw scores were normally distributed, unlike the normalized scores, that were imbalanced, as shown on Figure 4.
+In addition, raw are normally distributed, unlike the normalized scores , as shown in Figure 4.

-Computation of metrics
+Calculation of metrics

-Actual development time metric
+Actual development time

-For calculating Time metric, the logics were applied on Jira issues change log dataset.
+For calculating the actual development time, the logics were applied on Jira issues change log dataset.
 First, was defined the time spent per task by a developer: time that is passed while the task was set to 'In Progress' status.
 In technical terms, this is the time between the two log records when 1) the task status was set to 'In Progress' and 2) task status was changed from 'In Progress'.
 Therefore, the records were retrieved from Jira change log, that have status set from In Progress to any other status, and the records that have set status set to In Progress from any other status.

 In case when several developers have worked on one task – calculation occurs on a time for each of them separately.
 In case when one developer has set status to 'In Progress' multiple times within one task, the function calculates the sum amount, so that each developer has one number of minutes spent on one task.

-The histogram on Figure 6 shows the distributions of spent minutes by the developers.
-Noticeably, there are outliers that puts the vast majority of the records into the first few bins.
+The histogram in Figure 6 shows the distribution of actual development time.
+Noticeably, there are outliers that put the vast majority of the records into the first few bins.